rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for making these predictions is located in the 11th and 12th cells of the Ipython notebook.

-For the original images, the classifier was able to correctly guess 1 of the 5 traffic signs, which gives an accuracy of 40%.
+For the original images, the classifier was able to correctly guess 2 of 5, which gives an accuracy of 40%.
 The neural network classified correctly images 1 and 4, which are the images with more examples in the training set (2010).

 For the automatically and hand cropped, the classifier giver an accuracy of 80% and 100%, respectively.
 As we can see, even with augment data, our neural network is not translation invariant because the cropped versions of the images from the web yielded a better accuracy.
 (The accuracy for the cropped images compares favorably with the accuracy of our validation set, which is above 80%.)